BritishBambi/LBBT-pp5/README.md

 ## Testing

-A mix of Manual and Automated testing was used in this project to make sure every element of the site worked in the intended manner.
+A mix of Manual and Automated testing was used in this project to make sure every element of the site worked in the intended manor.

-A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file
+A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here](TESTING.md)

 ## Technologies